 - Masks are highly recommended on all public transportation, including all ferries operating to and from Vieques and Culebra.

-- Masks are no longer mandatory on the Island with the exception of events hosting over 1,000 attendees.
+- Masks are no longer mandatory on the Island.
 However, they are recommended in situations where vaccination status cannot be guaranteed.

 - Public beaches, natural reserves, and marinas are open, following social distancing recommendations.
 Visitors should connect with tour operators directly for additional information about operation status and specific protocols.